Dapagliflozin reduces blood sugar levels in people with type 2 diabetes. It may be prescribed on its own or with other antidiabetic medicines.

 Remember to follow any advice you have been given about your diet and taking exercise.

-Make sure you know how to recognise the symptoms of low blood sugar.
+If you are taking dapagliflozin for treatment of type 2 diabetes, make sure you know how to recognise the symptoms of low blood sugar.
 These include feeling shaky or anxious, sweating, looking pale, feeling hungry, a feeling that your heart is pounding (palpitations), and feeling dizzy.

 Combination brands: Xigduo® (dapagliflozin with metformin); Qtern® (dapagliflozin with saxagliptin)